 Our Track Record

-- Citizens Advice Hammersmith & Fulham was one of the original Citizens Advice services first opened in 1939, when the Citizens Advice movement was established.
-We were then known as ‘Fulham Citizens Advice Bureau’, offering services mainly in Fulham.
+- Citizens Advice Hammersmith & Fulham (CAHF), then known as Fulham Citizens Advice Bureau, was one of the original bureaux first opened in 1939 when the Citizens Advice movement was established.

 - In May 2013 our financial capability volunteers were acknowledged with a Certificate of Achievement for an Adult Learners’ Week from NIACE.
 NIACE is the National Institute of Adult Continuing Education and the leading non-governmental organisation for adult learning in England and Wales.